Custom fields on registration forms

 Event-Specific Custom Fields

-You can also "Add a heading" to separate the custom fields on the registration form and "Copy account global fields" if you have configured such and wish to use any of them along with the event-specific custom fields.
+You can also "Add a heading" to separate the custom fields on the registration form.
 All fields and headings can be sorted up and down to organize in the order you need them to show on the event registration form.

 If you do not want a particular custom form field to be visible publicly on the registration form and you only want it to be used internally, check the box "Make this field internal."
 This is useful when you want to include or track a piece of information on a registration or an attendee internally, for example during manual registrations or when updating existing registrations.
 Internal custom fields are never exposed to the attendee on their confirmation email or elsewhere; they are only seen inside the system to the users that have access to the account.
 Such fields also get exported along with the other custom fields when you do a CSV export.